MaximumEntropy/sp2016.11-731/hw2/README.md

      * POS Tag F1-scores: We computed features for POS tags in the EXACT SAME manner as words described above.
      * Parse Tree kernels: We used Stanford CoreNLP's constituency parser to get parse trees for every sentence and then computed a tree kernel which we defined as the union of the number of identical subtrees in the hypothesis and reference translations.
 (We gave a higher score to larger subtrees that were identical).
 I don't think this feature helped a lot though.
      * N-gram language model: We used KenLM to train a language model on the PennTreebank and Broadcast News and used the scores of the both the hypothesis translations as features.

+- We also tried, and in some cases used scores from 1-line BLEU variant, modified precision (as in BLEU), and changing precision and recall to incorporate number of times a word is seen in both hypothesis and reference.
+  We extended precision and recall to N-gram settings (1,2,3).

+- Multi-class classifier using Gradient Boosted Decision Trees:
+     * We used XGBoost (https://github.com/dmlc/xgboost) an open source GBDT implementation, available as a python module.
+Gradient Boosting is a low-variance, low-bias technique that perform well in general, and  was used in winning solutions of several Kaggle competitions.
+     * Parameters were tuned for optimal performance on a held-out validation set.
+Depth of trees, number of trees and learning rate are the parameters that we tuned, keeping in mind the trade-offs.
+     * We checked whether the operating point of the parameters was good, by checking for various randomly generated train/validation set split up.
+     * We then generated the model on all of training data set at this operating point for the parameter.
+We used this model to generate scores for all of training data.